 For example, I want to have less stress.
 I want to save up for a house.
 I want to be able to help others, etc.

-Make this list very visible (print it off and put it around your house), easily accessible (on your phone or computer), or both!
+Make this list visible (print it off and put it around your house), easily accessible (on your phone or computer), or both!
 Anytime you start to feel discouraged, you can refocus on the good that will come from paying off your debt and have a positive mindset.

 Choose big financial goals

-down?”
-Setting big financial goals can be that spoonful of sweetness that will help you get
+Remember the Mary Poppins song that says, “A spoonful of sugar helps the medicine go down?”
+Setting big financial goals can be that spoonful of sweetness that will help you get through this more challenging time of living frugally and paying off debt.

-When you have something amazing to look forward to like a family trip, your own home, or a
+When you have something amazing to look forward to, like a family trip, your own home, or a new computer, you are more likely to keep on truckin’ through the more challenging parts of living in a

 financially responsible way.

-goals.
-When the mundane day-to-day of paying off debt has you down, allow yourself to dream
+Write your financial goals down.
+Think about them.
+Visualize yourself accomplishing those goals.
+When the mundane day-to-day of paying off debt has you down, allow yourself to dream about your financial goals.
+This will help you stay motivated and on track.

 Reward yourself for reaching smaller goals

-Grab some printables from the shop and reward yourself with something small and special every time you fill one in for your debt snowball tracker
+Grab some printables from the shop and reward yourself with something small and special every time you fill one in for your debt snowball tracker.

 Tell a trusted friend when you hit those small goals and do a little happy celebratory dance in the kitchen with your kids.